osprey-dcs/atf-acq-ioc/documentation/FirmwareNotes.md

     Bit 19   – Step the VCXO DAC to a static value to measure its sensitivity.

 If the optional -s argument is present the value of the debugging flags set at FPGA startup will be set or shown.

+Setting bit 19 in the startup flags will enable a display of the first 30 seconds of clock synchronization state machine on startup.

 **fmon**
 Show the value of the frequency counters monitoring various FPGA clocks.
 Values shown with only 3 fractional digits indicate that the FPGA is not receiving a 'pulse per second' marker directly or indirectly from the facility timing system and that the accuracy of the measurement is somewhat suspect.